NREL/torc/docs/installation.rst

    This tool is very useful when sending API requests with ``curl`` or dumping torc output to JSON.

-Refer to :ref:`generate_client_apis` to generate a new API after changing the API endpoint.
+Refer to :ref:`building_torc` for developer instructions on how to build the torc packages.

 .. toctree::
    :maxdepth: 2